azriel91/peace/doc/src/ideas.md

 <summary>14.
 Store params per execution, pass previous execution's params to clean cmd</summary>
 <div>

-Instead of requiring `ItemSpec::State` to store the params used when applied, maybe we should store the params used in the last ensure alongside that item spec's state.
+Instead of requiring `Item::State` to store the params used when applied, maybe we should store the params used in the last ensure alongside that item's state.

 Users are concerned with the current state of the item.
 They also may be concerned with the parameters used to produce that state.
-Requiring item spec implementors to store paths / IP addresses within the state that has been ensured feels like unnecessary duplication.
+Requiring item implementors to store paths / IP addresses within the state that has been ensured feels like unnecessary duplication.

 However, when comparing diffs, we would hope either: